|

 “The play’s the thing”

-to life; exploring the world of the play and discovering the relationships that make up the lives of every character.
-Each
+bring our characters to life; exploring the world of the play and discovering the relationships that make up the lives of

-* Hamlet * Comedy of Errors Romeo and Juliet * The Winter’s Tale Merry Wives of Windsor * Henry IV Part 1
+The Comedy of Errors * Love’s Labour’s Lost * The Merry Wives of Windsor

 |